Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Related Work

 To overcome these limitations, recent work has increasingly explored \textbf{LLM-based hint generation models}.
 Large language models could offer various advantages, including improved reasoning ability, adaptability, and domain generalizability \cite{bommasani2021opportunities, naveed2025comprehensive, kasneci2023chatgpt, minaee2024large}.
 While programming remains a popular testbed for LLM-based systems \cite{rogers2025playing, demirtacs2025generating, barros2025large, borchers2025can, ma2024teach, liang2024towards, kazemitabaar2024codeaid}, the scope has expanded to other subjects with structured solution space, like mathematics.
 For instance, \citet{wang2023step} curated a benchmark (\texttt{ReMath}) co-developed with teachers to evaluate step-by-step math tutoring, with the aim to use LLMs to assist math tutors in remediating student mistakes. \citet{pal2024autotutor} proposed MWPTutor, a framework for generating math word problem hints by reformulating questions around the learner’s next step. \citet{pardos2023oatutor} introduced \texttt{OATutor}, an open-source ITS platform to support adaptive tutoring research across multiple subjects.
-Building on this, \citet{pardos2024chatgpt} evaluated ChatGPT-generated hints within \texttt{OATutor}, comparing them to human tutor hints across algebra and statistics.
+Building on this, \citet{pardos2024chatgpt} evaluated ChatGPT-generated hints within \texttt{OATutor}, comparing them to human tutor hints across algebra and statistics using an in-context learning approach using chain-of-thought reasoning with self-consistency decoding \cite{wang2022self}.
 Their results demonstrate statistically significant learning gains from ChatGPT-generated hints.

+While most prior work on LLM-generated hints relies on in-context learning--typically through few-shot examples or chain-of-thought prompting--recent research has begun exploring two complementary directions: synthetic data generation and post-training.
+In math tutoring, for example, \citet{wang2025training} demonstrate that LLMs can role-play teacher–student interactions to produce synthetic datasets, which can then be used to fine-tune smaller models \citep{zhang2025sefl} or to train tutoring policies via LLM-based reward models \citep{dinucu2025problem}.
+These post-trained smaller models models can match or even exceed the performance of state-of-the-art systems on specialized tutoring tasks. \citet{scarlatos2025training} report that a Llama3-8B \citep{grattafiori2024llama} fine-tuned with direct preference optimization \cite{rafailov2023direct} outperformed GPT models on several mathematics-tutoring benchmarks.
+However, such gains come with substantial costs.
+Post-training requires significant computational resources and depends heavily on high-quality, pedagogically grounded datasets.
+As \citet{dinucu2025problem} highlight, even within the same problem-solving domain, different alignment strategies (\textit{e.g.,} supervised fine-tuning versus RL-based optimization) can lead to divergent outcomes.